Pilipino Series: 1 sentimo

-Struck in aluminium, the 1 sentimo coin features a profile of Lapu-Lapu on the obverse and the Coat of arms of the Philippines on the reverse.
+Struck in aluminium, the 1 sentimo coin features a profile of Lapu-Lapu on the obverse and the coat of arms of the Philippines on the reverse.

 5 sentimos

-Sturck in brass, the 5 sentimos coin features a profile of Melchora Aquino on the obverse and the Coat of arms of the Philippines on the reverse.
+Struck in brass, the 5 sentimos coin features a profile of Melchora Aquino on the obverse and the coat of arms of the Philippines on the reverse.

 10 sentimos

-Struck in nickel-brass, the 10 sentimos coin features a profile of Francisco Baltazar on the obverse and the Coat of arms of the Philippines on the reverse.
+Struck in nickel-brass, the 10 sentimos coin features a profile of Francisco Baltazar on the obverse and the coat of arms of the Philippines on the reverse.

 25 sentimos

-Struck in nickel-brass, the 25 sentimos coin features a profile of Juan Luna on the obverse and the Coat of arms of the Philippines on the reverse.
+Struck in nickel-brass, the 25 sentimos coin features a profile of Juan Luna on the obverse and the coat of arms of the Philippines on the reverse.

 50 sentimos

-Struck in nickel-brass, the 50 sentimos coin features a profile of Marcelo H. del Pilar on the obverse and the Coat of arms of the Philippines on the reverse.
+Struck in nickel-brass, the 50 sentimos coin features a profile of Marcelo H. del Pilar on the obverse and the coat of arms of the Philippines on the reverse.

 1 piso

-Struck in nickel-brass, the 1 piso coin feaures a profile of the national hero of the Philippines José Rizal on the obverse and the Coat of arms of the Philippines on the reverse.
+Struck in nickel-brass, the 1 piso coin features a profile of the national hero of the Philippines José Rizal on the obverse and the coat of arms of the Philippines on the reverse.